Author: maxwell

 Emma and Nick have met the beauty of their new surroundings with a keen set of design eyes to match.
 Inspired by the timeless style of Emma’s grandmother, the couple has lovingly and judiciously appointed their space with beautiful objects, both functional and decorative.
 The home they have crafted is one that functions as a retreat—perfect for both quiet contemplation and entertaining.
 “Nick and I talk about our love for our home daily,” Emma says.
 “We feel constantly lucky to live here and are especially inspired by the little things like a boat going by on the river, the evening light filtering through our dutch doors, or the way our family heirlooms have combined so beautifully.
 At night, we take in the night air on walks around the neighborhood and pinch ourselves that we get to live somewhere this beautiful.”

-Concept, art direction, and set design for West Elm.
+Art direction and set design for West Elm.

 Photography by Ryan Liebe.
 Styling by Amy Wilson.